 On March 2, 2020 City Council unanimously approved moving forward with the Foley Family Pledge to create the proposed Community Pavilion-Farmers Market design.
 As part of their action they requested that the design team study the feasibility of extending the roof covering for greater year-round use.
-Watch for updates in the near future on the status of the planning process.

 Design/Environmental Review: The project would move into the design review and environmental review (CEQA) process.